 How to make it

-- Mash the chickpeas with a fork or a potato masher.
+Drain and rinse your chickpeas and add them to a large bowl.
+Mash the chickpeas with a fork or a potato masher.
 You don’t want any whole beans left, or very few.

 That’s it!
 It really couldn’t be easier or faster to make.

 My whole family loves this recipe!
 It’s great for packing in a lunch box, bringing to a picnic, or just as a quick and easy 10 minute meal on busy weeknights.

 Want more classic sandwiches made vegan?

 - (2) 15-ounce cans chickpeas, drained and rinsed